Interested in learning more about the best Vitamin D3 and K2 supplements (for Gut Health)?

 While vitamin D can be for gut health, Harvard suggests that without prior gut healing, you might not even be absorbing it.

 The idea around D3 for gut health is sort of a chicken and egg scenario.
-This is typically the case with all digestive issues.
+In order to reap the benefits of this important nutrient, the state of your digestive system must be in good health.

 Is Vitamin D the Same as Vitamin D3?

-I’ve been using the terms vitamin D and vitamin D3.
+I’ve been using the term vitamins D and D3.
 You’re wondering, “So are they the same thing?”

 Kind of.
 Vitamin D3 is a form of vitamin D.